-Colorado Bulldog cocktail recipe is an elevated twist on the white Russian.
-Vodka, coffee liqueur, milk, and a splash of coke make a frothy, creamy drink you won’t be able to put down!
+This simple, yet tasty Colorado bulldog cocktail recipe is an elevated twist on the white Russian.
+Vodka, coffee liqueur, milk, and a splash of coke make a frothy, effervescent and creamy drink you won’t be able to put down!

 My husband is very familiar behind a bar.
 Ryan bartended through college, graduate school, and then continued into “real life” when we couldn’t resist the extra money supplementing income.

-Ryan’s number one suggestion was a Colorado Bulldog cocktail.
+With so many cocktail options to choose from, Ryan’s number one suggestion was a Colorado Bulldog.
 No one had a problem taking down this slightly effervescent drink that tasted like nothing they’ve ever had before.

-Basically it’s a white russian with pop, but the taste resembles a frothy, creamy root beer float with booze!
+Basically it’s a White Russian with pop (yep, I’m from the Midwest), but the taste resembles a frothy, creamy root beer float with booze or others have described it as a boozy Dr. Pepper.
+They all sound delish in my book.

 The great part about this drink is you really can’t mess it up.
 As long as you have the essential alcohol – vodka and coffee liquor, the rest can be what you have on hand.

-See above for alternative dairy options.
+For the milk, use heavy cream or half and half if you prefer creamier drinks.
+Use milk for a lighter tasting bulldog.
 For the cola, traditionally coke is added, but diet coke, root beer, soda water, or Dr. Pepper may be substituted.

 - If desired drizzle the inside of glass with chocolate syrup, set aside.